The Fugitive (1993 film): Home media

+The film was released on Blu-ray on September 26, 2006.
+Its special features include commentary by Tommy Lee Jones and director Andrew Davis, two documentaries, and the theatrical trailer.
+The audio and visual quality received negative reviews, with Blu-ray.com calling it "mostly abysmal".
+A 20th-anniversary Blu-ray edition was released on September 3, 2013, with a new transfer, along with DTS-HD Master Audio tracking among other features.
+Warner Bros.
+Home Entertainment remastered the film in 4K and released it on a 30th-anniversary Ultra-HD Blu-ray on November 21, 2023.

 Other media

-Spin-off/sequel

-Jones returned as Gerard in a 1998 spin-off, U.S. Marshals.
-It also incorporates Gerard's team hunting an escaped fugitive, but does not involve Harrison Ford as Kimble or the events of the initial 1993 feature.

 Novelization

 Jeanne Kalogridis wrote a mass-market paperback novelization of the film.

-She worked from the original screenplay, which characterizes a doctor unjustly accused of a crime, while being pursued relentlessly by federal authorities.
+Sequel

+Jones returned as Gerard in a 1998 sequel, U.S. Marshals.
+It also incorporates Gerard's team hunting an escaped fugitive, but does not involve Harrison Ford as Kimble or the events of the initial 1993 feature, although the hospital Kimble worked at is mentioned.

 Remakes

 The movie was remade in India in Telugu and Hindi in 1994/1995 as Criminal and in 1995 as Nirnayam in Malayalam.
 While the central theme of the movie remained the same, some details were altered to suit the local set up.
 In November 2019, it was announced that Brian Tucker would serve as a screenwriter on a remake of The Fugitive.

-A 2-part TV mini-series, Tôbôsha, was broadcast on TV Asahi which stars Ken Watanabe as Dr. Kazuki Kakurai in a plot that closely follows the 1993 film.
+A 2-part TV mini-series, Tōbōsha (逃亡者), was broadcast on TV Asahi which stars Ken Watanabe as Dr. Kazuki Kakurai in a plot that closely follows the 1993 film.